adebola-io/spry/README.md

 ## 🚀 Production

-The live version of this project is hosted by Vercel here.
+The live version of this project is hosted by Vercel [here](http://spry-store.vercel.app).
+Any push to the production branch will automatically be deployed.

 ## 🤖 Tech Stack